collinBlessing/EmisChrone/README.md

 ## 5. Comprehensive Reporting

-EMIS Chrone offers reporting and data visualization tools that empower institutions to derive meaningful insights from the collected data:
+EMIS clone offers reporting and data visualization tools that empower institutions to derive meaningful insights from the collected data:

 - **Student Reports:** Generate reports on student demographics, academic performance, and enrollment trends.